awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/using-identity-based-policies.md

 + [Step 5: Allow the User to Create an Amazon Kinesis Data Analytics Application](#console-permissions-grant-create-applications)
 + [Step 6: Allow the Application to Use Lambda Preprocessing](#console-permissions-grant-lambda)

 ### Step 1: Create an IAM User<a name="console-permissions-createuser"></a>

-First, you need to create an IAM user, add the user to an IAM group with administrative permissions, and then grant administrative permissions to the IAM user that you created\.
-You can then access AWS using a special URL and that IAM user's credentials\.
+First, you need to create a user, add the user to an IAM group with administrative permissions, and then grant administrative permissions to the user that you created\.
+You can then access AWS using a special URL and that user's credentials\.

 For instructions, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.